UVA-DSA/EMS-Pipeline/README.md

 #### DeepSpeech Models (Optional):

 DeepSpeech functionality is currently **disabled** in the demo.
-The models are not need, but they could be downloaded by running:
+The models are not needed, but they could be downloaded by running:

 `mkdir DeepSpeech_Models`